-A healthy-fare-meets-comfort-food concept informs the menus at this cheerful River North restaurant and, to be sure, many of the dessert offerings—vanilla bean–flecked kulfi, chia pudding, a gluten-free chocolate cake—cleave to this ethos.
+A healthy-fare-meets-comfort-food concept informs the menus at this cheerful River North restaurant and, to be sure, many of the dessert offerings—like the chia pudding with coconut milk and pomegranate—cleave to this ethos.
 And then there’s the Oh My!
 Caramel Pie, a tall wedge of luxurious burnished caramel—less dense than dulce de leche, but not by much—atop a shortbread crust so buttery it shatters beneath your fork.
 It’s a devil-may-care-for-health kind of dessert, and it’s worth it.
 For a sweet fix to go, check out the coffee counter’s selection of enormous and excellent cookies.

 James Beard Award–winning pastry chef Mindy Segal is something like the mama of the Chicago dessert scene, and her loft-like Bucktown restaurant/dessert bar is a longstanding favorite among locals and visitors who want to skip straight to the sweet course.
-Perennially popular items include warm doughnuts served up with a side of thick fudge and a menu of rich hot chocolates that vary in sweetness (sugar fiends will lap up the medium, while spice lovers will appreciate the subtly smoldering Mexican).
-Rotating specials include the quirky Tim Burton’s Ode to Maple, a pecan pie–like tart with a bacon fat–enriched crust, embellished with wild strands of spun sugar and maple-spiked Kilgus Farmstead cream.
+Order from a menu of rich hot chocolates that vary in sweetness (sugar fiends will lap up the medium, while spice lovers will appreciate the subtly smoldering Mexican).